zzhang025/Bootstrap-Grit-Exercise/README.md

 # Bootstrap-Grit-Exercise

-This is a exercise for using Bootstrap Grit.
+This is an exercise for using Bootstrap Grit.